Mercury S-55: Second generation (1966–1967)

 In place of the 390 and 427 V8 engines, the 1966 S-55 was powered by a single engine.
-A 345hp Super Marauder 428 cubic-inch V8 was paired to a 4-speed manual transmission or 3-speed Merc-O-Matic" automatic transmission.
+A 345 hp Super Marauder 428 cubic-inch V8 was paired to a 4-speed manual transmission or 3-speed Merc-O-Matic" automatic transmission.
 This was the same engine that powered the Ford Galaxie 500 7-Litre of the same year.

 For 1967, poor sales of the S-55 demoted the model to become the "S-55 Sports Package".
 The Mercury full-size line saw a major exterior update, changing its flat-fendered sides to a more rounded shape.
 During the model year, the S-55 Sports Package would be dropped; the division would concentrate its two-door efforts on the smaller Mercury Cougar and more luxurious Mercury Marquis.
 In various forms, the Cougar and Marquis would become the two most successful nameplates ever sold by the Mercury brand.